 - When you are able to comfortably train fasted daily, it’s time to try longer fasted workouts.
 Take a snack on the first longer fasted workout so you can fuel when you notice your energy levels dropping.

 - Eventually you’ll be able to handle long days in the mountains with minimal to no fueling when the intensity is low.

 - Eating right after your workout will speed your recovery.

-Adhering to the rules above, along with some minor dietary modifications explained in the articles referenced above, will cause significant a shift in your metabolism to favor fat in just a couple of weeks.
+Adhering to the rules above, along with some minor dietary modifications explained in the articles listed below, will cause a significant shift in your metabolism to favor fat—in just a couple of weeks.
 The results will please you.

-Here is a guideline which will work for many athletes to get them on the road to being fat-adapted athletes.
+Here is a training progression that will work for many athletes to get them on the road to being fat-adapted athletes.

 |Week||# Fasted Aerobic Workouts||Tips|

 |7–8||4||Include long workout.
 During long workout, go as long as possible before eating.
 Bring some fuel for when you “bonk.”|

 |9+||All||All aerobic workouts are done fasted from here on out!|